Guidance for managers and staff of homelessness accommodation on developing positive, welcoming services for people who are continuing to use drugs.

 All homelessness services should have a drugs policy based on the needs of the people using that service.
 A well-written policy gives teams confidence to offer support effectively and within the law.
 This includes being able to support active drug users in accommodation such as hostels.

-These templates have been developed by Kevin Flemen at KFx specifically for the homelessness sector.
+The templates below have been developed specifically for the homelessness sector.
 Introductory document 'How to write your drugs policy' includes the Organisational Drug Aims Identification Tool (ODAIT), which organisations should use to assess which level of tolerance will be most effective for them.

 Share this page